KatTheGit/sylvan-row/README.md

 # To do

 ## Playtestable game
+- [x] Methods for server player for taking damage, healing, and secondary charge, to ease special logic.
 - [ ] Client also dashes accordingly
 - [ ] Finish gamemode
   - [ ] Round restarts, announce team victory